rhalkyard/128boot64/README.md

 remains intact, and gets jumped to during the boot process.

-Since control is handed over to the "cartridge" fairly early on in the boot process, we have to "mirror" portions of the KERNAL's `RESET` routine and the BASIC cold-start code.
+Since control is handed over to the "cartridge" fairly early on in the boot process, we have to mirror portions of the KERNAL's `RESET` routine and the BASIC cold-start code.
 Once everything is ready for action, we print the appropriate `LOAD` and `RUN` incantations to the screen, position the cursor so that it will be on the `LOAD` line when BASIC starts, and then inject two